Harvard Pilgrim Health Care

 Rate Justification for Maine Individual Plans

 Qualified Health Plan (QHP) issuers are required to post justifications for any QHP rate increases to their websites.
-Below, please find the justification for the rate increase effective January 1, 2018 for the Harvard Pilgrim New Hampshire Individual QHP plans.
+Below, please find the justification for the rate increase effective January 1, 2022 for the Harvard Pilgrim Health Care Maine Individual QHP plans.

 Drivers of the Rate Increase

-- Another driver of the rate increase is medical trend, which is comprised of inpatient, outpatient, and physician services, as well as pharmacy costs.
-The expected medical cost trend increases include both increases in the cost of the services provided by hospitals and physician groups, and increases in the utilization of these services by our members.
+- The medical trend which is comprised of inpatient, outpatient, and physician services, as well as pharmacy costs.
+The expected medical cost trend includes increases in the cost of the services provided by hospitals and physician groups and increases in the utilization of these services by our members.
 HPHC has not explicitly reflected any rate impact related to COVID-19, except to cover the expected costs associated with vaccination.

-Harvard Pilgrim carefully monitors administrative expenses year-to-year.
-Administrative costs for Harvard Pilgrim have not increased significantly, and therefore do not factor into the overall rate increase for 2018.
-Under the Affordable Care Act, at least 80% of premium must be used for medical expenses (otherwise, a rebate is paid to subscribers).
-After the 2018 rate increase, Harvard Pilgrim expects to comply with this requirement.
+Harvard Pilgrim carefully monitors administrative expenses year to year.
+Administrative costs for Harvard Pilgrim have not increased significantly and therefore do not factor into the overall rate increase for 2022.
+Under the ACA, at least 80% of premium must be used for medical expenses (otherwise, a rebate is paid to subscribers).
+After the 2022 rate increase, Harvard Pilgrim expects to comply with this requirement.

 Harvard Pilgrim is committed to improving value and quality across the health care system.
 Some of the ways we are working to meet our goals include:

-- Establishing collaborative arrangements with providers that control costs and enhance health outcomes
+- Establishing collaborative arrangements with health care providers that control costs and enhance health outcomes

 - Negotiating pharmacy contracts aligning payments with outcomes